Advanced Materials Research Experiences for Teachers (RET)

 • provided mentoring and academic/professional development opportunities, including the potential to produce publishable research and participate in professional conferences.

 Duration: June 26 - Aug.
 18 (8 weeks).
+Participants may be able to adjust the duration of their participation, to accommodate their schedule at their home academic institution; contact Janka at email@example.com with questions.
 Participants will have the option to extend their paid laboratory research participation by up to 2 weeks (10 weeks total).

 Programming: Extensive training and mentoring (by faculty, postdoctoral researchers and graduate students) in cutting-edge materials science research is accompanied by weekly research seminars, industrial field trips, professional development workshops (safety and research ethics, science communication, information

 Expectations: Full-time commitment to extensive lab work and engagement in program activities.

 Support: $900/week stipend (stipend includes allowance for meals*).
 The program additionally provides on-campus housing and reimbursement of travel expenses up to $500.